lulu-2021/company_scope/README.md

 * a-z
 * 0-9

+The middleware then uses the column called "class_name"_name i.e. "company_name"

 No spaces or special characters are permitted and the name is also upcased - which needs to be handled by the model you use for scoping!
+This just keeps the name clean and simple.
+We would strongly recommend you to have a proper index on the company

 The method below is included in the Controller stack (see notes further down), and retrieves the company object the request object.
 The Rack Middleware "Rack::MultiCompany" injects this